OData/v3ProtocolDocument/OData.markdown

 ##### 10.4.2.3.2.
 Parameter Aliases #####

-Parameters may be specified by substituting a `parameter alias` in place of an inline parameter to a function call.
+Parameters MAY be specified by substituting a `parameter alias` in place of an inline parameter to a function call.
 Parameters aliases are names beginning with an ampersand (`@`).

 Actual parameter values MUST be specified as Query options in the Query part of the Request URL.
 The Query option name is the Name of the Parameter Alias, and the Query option value is the value to be used for the specified Parameter Alias.